 It’s the place to learn how scientists look at structures and processes in nature in order to obtain technological solutions applicable in the technical field.

 No.11: In the garden

-An opportunity to play ‘gardens’ and growing play fruit and vegetables, and find out what’s grown where.
+In the Garden is an opportunity to play ‘gardens’ and growing play fruit and vegetables, with play props.

 No.12: Zipline & Play in the Outdoor Green Area